 Students participate in a Humanities course that fosters a collaborative, project-based approach including guest speakers, field trips, and community partnerships with the Lied Center, Ross Theater, and Sheldon Art Gallery.

 Teachers know students as individuals and offer differentiated instruction and feedback.

 Students are motivated, responsible learners who are curious about the world around them.

 Students thrive being part of a small, tight-knit learning community.

 Instruction is learner centered and challenging, culminating in a student-designed Senior Capstone project.

-The Arts and Humanities Focus Program is designed for high school students who possess a curiosity for learning and are committed to the arts and humanities.
-Students take at least two classes at their home high school prior to the start of the program each day.
+The A & H Focus Program is designed for high school students who possess a curiosity for learning & are committed to the arts & humanities.

 Lunch orders must be submitted every week by 3:00 p.m. on Thursday